a-manic/Coffee-Shop-landing-page/README.md

-A very simple clone of the Starbucks August 2021 landing page.
+A simple clone of the Starbucks August 2021 landing page.

 Built using HTML and CSS.